 - Our main method of communicating with students is by email via the Braintree Sixth Form email address which all students are given.
-Staff will expect to be contacted by students via email and their email address is in the format of firstname.surname@braintreesixthform.com - 2) Briefings containing reminders of key dates, updates on events and other relevant information are sent out to all students and parents/carers for whom we have email addresses.
-Student briefings are sent out weekly and parent/carer briefings are sent out fortnightly.
-All students should read the student briefing which is issued by email on Friday of each week. - 3) Another key means of communication is the website which we update regularly, www.braintreesixthform.com - 4) Assemblies are held weekly and these are used to ensure that students have information and reminders about upcoming events. - 5) The Braintree Sixth Form Facebook and Twitter pages are used in part to update students on current sixth form events and to share images and information.
+Staff will expect to be contacted by students via email and their email address is in the format of firstname.surname@braintreesixthform.com - Weekly briefings containing reminders of key dates, updates on events and other relevant information are sent out to all students and parents/carers for whom we have email addresses.
+All students should read the student briefing which is issued by email on Friday of each week.
+This is emailed to students and is available on SharePoint. - Another key means of communication is the website which we update regularly, www. braintreesixthform.com - Assemblies are held regularly as part of the Personal Development programme and these are used to ensure that students have information and reminders about upcoming events. - The Braintree Sixth Form Facebook page is used in part to update students on current sixth form events and to share information.